Stories That Need to Be Told:

 2. Email your entry as an attachment to TulipTreePub@gmail.com.
 You will receive a confirmation email when your entry has been received and logged into our system.*

 * Two things: (1) Note that these are entered by hand so if you don't get an email confirmation instantly, don't freak out—we're (probably) getting to it.
-(2) If it's been more than a day or two and you still haven't gotten a confirmation, maybe start freaking out because we either didn't get your entry, our emails are going to your spam folder, or our emails are blocked by your email provider.
+(2) If it's been more than a day or two and you still haven't gotten a confirmation, maybe start freaking out a little but because we either didn't get your entry, our emails are going to your spam folder, or our emails are blocked by your email provider.
 As we do our crucial communicating through email (i.e., letting you know if you won and confirming your work is still available), you'll want to make sure we're getting through.

 Please note that entries must be emailed as attachments (see step 2 above).
 There will not be an upload page that appears after payment.